Postnuptial agreements

 • You want to protect certain assets or provide for specific beneficiaries in case of death

-• You're entering a second marriage and want to protect assets for children from a previous relationship
+• Some people entering a second marriage consider arrangements to protect assets for children from a previous relationship.

-If a postnuptial agreement is not properly prepared or does not meet legal requirements, there's a risk it could be challenged or declared unenforceable.
-For example, if one party did not receive independent legal advice, a court may set aside an agreement if challenged later.
-This can lead to costly disputes about how assets should actually be divided, defeating the original purpose of having clarity.
+Where a postnuptial agreement does not meet legal requirements, it may in some cases be challenged or regarded as unenforceable.
+For example, where one party did not receive independent legal advice, a court may in some cases set aside an agreement if challenged later.
+In some situations this may lead to disputes about how assets are divided.

 What to consider